 What is the “service availability” charge on my bill?

-The service availablility charge is the fee you pay to have the facilities, everything there, ready and waiting for the switch to be turned on.
+The service availability charge is the fee you pay to have the facilities, everything there, ready and waiting for the switch to be turned on.
 If a member does not use any kilowatt-hours during the course of a month, they will still be charged a service availability fee to cover the cost of that service being ready for use.
 It is very similar to a minimum bill for water usage or a line charge for phone service.

 Why am I charged a “wholesale power cost adjustment” on my bill?